ugiacoman/personal-website/pages/2016-01-26-notify-yourself/index.md

 If you use Slack, then you probably have used a slack integration.
 Integrations can be incredibly robust because of Slack's open API.
 We are going to focus on creating personalized notifications through Slack.
-Notifications that you can enable/disable when you don't need them.
+Notifications that you can enable/disable at your discretion.
 Best of all, it won't cost you a dime.
 The Slack API lets us send messages to channels and users.
-Combine their API with your smartphone, and you'll be sending yourself push notifications for
+Combine their API with your smartphone, and you'll be sending yourself push notifications in no time!

 ## Let's get to it.

-In our case, we will be sending ourselves a push notification everytime someone visits our website.
+Our goal is to be able to ping Slack with a custom message of our choosing.
+To do so, we'll create a wrapper around the Slack API.
+This wrapper will provide a simple layer of security around Slack's API.
+Most importatly, the wrapper will be accessable to any system we choose to use it in.

 ### Creating a Slack Integration